Doctors are seeing more opioid-addicted newborns

 Doctors say the cry of an opioid-addicted baby is different, similar to constant blood-curdling screams.

-Their little bodies are also so physically stressed, a simple act like changing a diaper or taking a temperature can be overstimulating for them.
+Their little bodies are also so physically stressed, a simple act of changing a diaper or taking a temperature can be overstimulating for them.

 “Going cold turkey with opioids is not a smart thing and can have severe symptoms that can harm the baby, including a lack of eating and being dehydrated from diarrhea,” said Dr. Kaegi.
 “You need the treat the child with what they’re withdrawing from.”